HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Diabetes Educator Registered Nurses.

 Patient Education: They teach individuals and their families about diabetes, including its causes, effects on the body, and management strategies.

-Self-Management Skills: They train patients on essential self-care skills, including the use of glucometers and continuous glucose monitors, administering insulin and other medications, and understanding sick-day rules.
+Self-Management Skills: They train patients in essential self-care skills, including using glucometers and continuous glucose monitors, administering insulin and other medications, and understanding sick-day rules.

 Personalized Care Plans: Educators work with patients to develop individualized diabetes management plans that address their unique needs and goals.